isabellelwang/MIT-AJL-Team1/README.md

 **Setup and Execution**

 Files in this Github:

+- AJL_Team1_Submission1.csv.
+Our first submission file.

+- AJL_Team1_Submission2.csv.
+Our second submission file.

+- README.
+This file

+- best_fine_tuned_model.h5.
+Saves the updated model.

+- my_model.h5.
+Saves the model and its parameters to make it easier to load in the future (no need to train it everytime).

 - pre-processing.ipynb.
 This notebook checks the original data, and does some basic exploration.
 Then it augments the images in the training dataset to provide more training images.

+- predictions.csv.
+A CSV file of the model's predictions (what we would submit).

 - training.ipynb.
 In this notebook a CNN model is prepared and trained.

-- my_model.h5.
-Saves the model and its parameters to make it easier to load in the future (no need to train it everytime).

-- predictions.csv.
-A CSV file of the model's predictions (what we would submit).

 To run the pre-processing and training notebooks, download the files and open them in your desired workspace.
 After that, you should be able to run all the cells like any other jupyter notebook.
 _________________________________________________________________________